datacamp/courses-introduction-to-python/scripts/chapter2_script.md

 ## Lists

 Before, you've played around with all kinds of data types.
 Each variable referenced to a single value, such as a float or a boolean.
-In data science, you'll often want to work with more than that.
+As a data scientist, you'll often want to work with more than that.
 If you for example want to measure the height of everybody in your family, and store this information in python, it would be pretty bothersome to create a new python variable for each data point you collected right?

 What you can do instead, is store all this information in a python list.
 You can build such a list with square brackets.
 Suppose you asked your two sisters and parents for their height, in centimeters.
 You can build the list as follows: